 The Graph Browser also offers some advanced features to help with link analysis.
 The right-most sidebar contains the following tabs by default:

-- Lenses Create lenses to alter the way the graph looks.
+- Styles Create lenses to alter the way the graph looks.
 For example, create conditional formatting for labels, colors, sizes, or change visibility.
-For more information about lenses, see the Siren Platform documentation or follow the steps to create a lens in the Configuring the Graph Browser section of this tutorial. - Expansion Controls the way the graph expands, either when you click the expand button or when you double-click on nodes.
+For more information about lenses, see the Siren Platform documentation or follow the steps to create a lens in the Configuring the Graph Browser section of this tutorial. - Relations Controls the way the graph expands, either when you click the expand button or when you double-click on nodes.
 Here, you can set filters by using Dashboard Filters or choose the data model relation to consider when expanding.
-For more information, see the Siren Platform documentation. - Selection See details about the current selection and search within the selection.
+For more information, see the Siren Platform documentation. - Limits Applies the filters from a specific dashboard to the graph.
+This restricts the nodes that are produced from adding relations to a subset of those that are allowed by the current filters on a dashboard.
+For example, select the Articles dashboard to count only the number of links to articles in your dataset.
+If you have filtered the Articles dashboard, then the filters are applied to the count. - Cards- You can apply special views on the currently-selected nodes. - Selection See details about the current selection and search within the selection.
+This feature is located in the bottom bar.